A stock is an investment in a company. Your investment (purchased in shares) can grow or decline based on the company’s success.

 Stocks can be high-reward investments given that they have the potential to result in large returns over a long period of time.
-They tend to grow with the economy and can help stay ahead of inflation.
-Because stocks are higher risk, it’s easier to lose money, especially if you’re investing in individual stocks.
+They tend to grow with the economy and can help you stay ahead of inflation.
+Because stocks carry higher risk, it’s easier to lose money, especially if you’re investing in individual stocks.

 Pros and cons of bonds

-Overall, bonds tend to be lower-risk investments than stocks and often they offer a higher interest rate than you could get by putting your money in the bank.
-The drawback is that they are low-reward, and interest payments may only keep up with inflation.
+Overall, bonds tend to be lower-risk investments than stocks, and often they offer a higher interest rate than you could get by putting your money in the bank.
+The drawback is that they are low reward, and interest payments may only keep up with inflation.
 They are also often more expensive than stocks, as most bonds are sold in increments of $1,000, so there is a higher barrier to entry.
 Lower-rated bonds, like junk bonds, run the risk of default.

 Investing in stocks and bonds

 Ultimately, the best investing strategies use a mix of stocks and bonds (and sometimes alternatives like cash, commodities or real estate) to balance risk and opportunity for reward.
 And you don’t have to invest directly in individual stocks and bonds.
-You can also buy funds like mutual funds or exchange-traded funds that invest money in a wide variety of stocks, bonds and alternatives for you.
+You can also buy into funds like mutual funds or exchange-traded funds that invest money in a wide variety of stocks, bonds and alternatives for you.